lionheart/pinboard.py/README.rst

 Pinboard.py
 ===========

-Pinboard.py is an easy-to-use and fully-functional Python wrapper for the Pinboard.in API.
+Pinboard.py is an easy-to-use and fully-functional Python wrapper and command-line utility for the Pinboard.in API.

 Installation
 ------------